industrialdev/wicket-drupalmodule-php/README.md

 ## Wicket CAS Name Sync

 Requires the Drupal CAS module (https://www.drupal.org/project/cas) *AND* the "Base Wicket Module".
-Provides a custom event subscriber that listens for CAS CasPreLoginEvent thus allowing name syncing capability on fire of that CAS login event.
+Provides a event subscriber that listens for CAS CasPreLoginEvent thus allowing name syncing capability on fire of that CAS login event.
 It will store the $person->full_name from Wicket under the Drupal user account using the key "person_full_name" via the UserData Drupal service.